blacksmithgu/obsidian-dataview/docs/fields.md

 # Fields

-Fields are the general term for data associated with a markdown page - every YAML frontmatter entry is a field.
+Fields are the general term for data associated with a markdown page.

+1. Every front-matter entry is a field.
+2. Inline fields using the syntax `Key:: Value`; inline fields follow the same parsing rules as front-matter fields.
+3. Dataview provides several special fields ("implicit fields").

 Fields have a value as well as a type, and can be combined into more complex fields via operators.

 ## Basic Fields